 Cavadors make excellent family pets–and also frequently work as service dogs.
 If you’re looking for a devoted family-focused dog with warm and playful instincts, this might well be the mixed breed for you.
 The Cavador does exceptionally well around kids and will happily take part in joint play sessions between humans and canines.

-See below for all Cavador facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Cavadors!

 Cavador Mixed Dog Breed Pictures